 This calculation also doesn't take into account that the price of electricity falls at night-time when demand is lowest, so anyone charging their electric car overnight will likely spend even less.
 Meanwhile, public charging stations tend to be more expensive to use.
 Tesla's Supercharger network – which is exclusive to Tesla owners – charges 24p per kWh, while those using IONITY's rapid-charging network are charged 69p per kWh.

 Electric cars and road tax

-Fully electric cars are currently road-tax-exempt, meaning they face no Vehicle Excise Duty (VED) payments.
+Fully electric cars are currently road-tax-exempt, so there's no annual Vehicle Excise Duty (VED) payment to make.
 This can bring big savings over the years.
 Currently, all other vehicles are taxed based on how much carbon-dioxide they emit.
 For example, the Hyundai Kona Electric costs nothing to tax, as it emits no CO2 at all.
-However, the petrol version of the Kona emits between 121g/km, so it costs £145 a year to tax.
+However, the petrol version of the Kona emits 121g/km of CO2, so it costs £150 a year to tax.

 Plug-in hybrids and conventional hybrids bought after 1 April 2017 (when the latest VED rates were introduced) also face VED.
-Their first-year rates vary, but are unlikely to be more than £100, while subsequent years cost £135.
-There's another big incentive for company-car drivers: for the 2020/21 financial year, zero-emissions vehicles will be zero-rated for Benefit-in-Kind company-car tax, rising to only 1% and 2% in subsequent years.
-This could save business users thousands of pounds.
+Their first-year rates vary, but are unlikely to be more than £100, while subsequent years cost £140.
+There's another big incentive for company-car drivers: for the 2020/21 financial year, zero-emissions vehicles are zero-rated for Benefit-in-Kind tax, rising to only 1% and 2% in subsequent years.
+This could save business users thousands.

 How much do electric cars cost to service?